dart-lang/site-www/src/codelabs/iterables.md

 {% endprettify %}

-Using the `every()` method results in code that is more readable, compact, and less error prone.
+Using the `every()` method results in code that is more readable, compact, and less error-prone.

 ### Example: Using any() and every()